Skip to main content

 Written by Petra Molnar

-Updated over a week ago
+Updated over a month ago

-Preferences on forms help you personalize content and frequency from the start of your subscriber relationship.
+Preferences on Forms help you personalize content and frequency from the start of your subscriber relationship.

 By enabling Preferences for your Forms, you can ask your subscribers what they want to hear about by opting into content that's relevant to them.
 Or you can ask them how often they want to hear from your brand.